josephrw12/cortex-c2/README.md

 ## Production Usage
  - after running the 2 build scripts deploy only the dist folder onto the target environment
- -  the db server and the team server and the team server client msut run on the attacker infrastructure
+ -  the db server and the team server and the team server client must run on the attacker infrastructure
  -  Set the variables in the ./dist/orchestartion/config.py according to your setup prior to deployment

 ### Running commands